i-dot-ai/awesome-gov-datasets/README.md

 - UK Government and listed organisations for providing access to these valuable datasets.

----

-_The content below this line is automatically generated.
-Do not edit manually._

----

 <!-- AUTO-GENERATED-CONTENT:START (Do not remove this line) -->
 ## Table of Contents